Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 - Tot !
 Environment:
   - Added Player side Environment tab to toggle the improved lighting profile for EL and Siptah, along with a bunch of parameters to tweak some aspects of it
   - Added Player side Decoration Lightning control, to adjust the intensity of player placed lights.

+## 1.1.6
+- Fixed some issue when deactivating Image Sharpening
+- Added a Lens Flare intensity slider
+- Added some decency to Conan Exiles